-- Checks are held for pickup in Blugold Central for 10 days.
-You must pick it up in person. - After 10 days, remaining checks are mailed.
-You do not have to wait for your check to be mailed.
-Simply contact Blugold Central AFTER you receive the email and request it be mailed that day for you. - Keep your mailing address up-to-date on CampS so that checks mailed to you are received in a timely manner.
+- Checks are mailed to the mailing address you have on file at UWEC. - Keep your mailing address up-to-date on CampS so that checks mailed to you are received in a timely manner.

 Power of Attorney

 A Power of Attorney is a legal document that assigns another person the power to act as your legal representative (Attorney in Fact) in specific situations.
 If you complete the process, your Attorney in Fact can then take care of things such as completing some financial aid paperwork, handling issues related to deposit of financial aid checks, or processing banking transactions.
 (Please note: A Power of Attorney cannot sign a Perkins Promissory note.
 Be sure to do that yourself before you leave campus!)